eblairmckee/public-notes/BrownBag.md

 Use Storybook [Addon Knobs](https://www.npmjs.com/package/@storybook/addon-knobs) to illustrate how the different props you can pass in change the UI, rather than creating a different story for each variation.

 See [proof of concept](https://github.com/AudaxHealthInc/connect-components/blob/master/src/Layout/Containers/Containers.stories.tsx) in connect components

+[Live example](http://localhost:9005/?path=/story/containers--flex-container) if you have connect-components running locally

 Currently storybook is not being used (although installed) in chopshop UI... we need to get in the habit of adding reusable components to storybook.
 A good rule of thumb, if a component can be used across views, it should be in storybook.
 If the UI can be altered by `props` then add knobs.